 Over 400 pilots launched a class action against Boeing, filing a Statement of Claim in a Chicago court on 21 June.
 Pilot X, the lead plaintiff who decided to remain anonymous, launched the class action on behalf of his or her colleagues seeking millions of dollars in damages, including present and future losses.
 Pilot X is reportedly a Canadian citizen.
 The hearing is currently set for 21 October.

-Boeing 737 Max planes grounded and unused … Photo source: The National
+Boeing 737 Max planes grounded and unused … Photo source: Wikimedia Commons.

 The claim is being managed by the Queensland-based International Aerospace Law and Policy Group (IALPG) as well as Chicago-based law firm PMJ PLLC.
 IALPG’s principal lawyer said that the grounding of Boeing “grounded a legion of pilots too – pilots who were not aware that the equipment they had to fly was defective and dangerously designed”.